ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi connection-attach-network CONNECTION_ID --network NETWORK_ID[--json]`

-- `CONNECTION_ID`: The unique identifier or name of the cloud connection.
+- `CONNECTION_ID`: The unique identifier of the cloud connection

 **Options**

-- `--network`: The unique identifier (network ID) of the network.
+- `--network`: The unique identifier (network ID) of the network
-- `--json`: Format output in JSON.

 ---